Trading cushions Glencore's 2012 profit drop

 Xstrata, reporting separately from Glencore for what should be the last time before the two merge, beat expectations but wrote down the value of nickel, zinc and platinum assets which dragged its net profit almost 80 percent lower.

-The writedowns included a $978 million hit as Xstrata wrote down assets including its Australian nickel operations and platinum, and also $840 million on its investment in troubled South African platinum miner Lonmin.
+The writedowns included a $978 million (644 million pounds) hit as Xstrata wrote down assets including its Australian nickel operations and platinum, and also $840 million (553 million pounds) on its investment in troubled South African platinum miner Lonmin.

 Excluding the writedown, its profit dropped 37 percent.